 Panties are an intimate part of a woman’s wardrobe.
 Different types of panties can elicit different emotions, memories, feelings, and more.
 There are so many different styles of panties to choose from it can be overwhelming at times, so it’s important to familiarize yourself with all the variations of the undergarment to understand when it’s time to break out the thong, and when coverage comes in clutch.

 Just as the name suggests, bikini panties mimic the shape and fit of most bikini swim bottoms.
-Bikini underwear are typically low cut with full coverage in the back and higher leg openings than more conservative underwear, making them great to pair with some low-rise pants.
+Bikini underwear is typically low cut with full coverage in the back and higher leg openings than more conservative underwear, making them great to pair with some low-rise pants.
 Bikinis are one of the most popular types of underwear styles, due to the fact that they can be worn without risking any visible panty lines and are great for everyday wear.

 2. Caged Bikini